jayudit/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

-To stage the interaction with your interactive device, think about:

-_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

-_Players:_ Who is involved in the interaction?
-Who else is there?
-If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
-Think through all the people who are in the setting.

-_Activity:_ What is happening between the actors?

-_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

-The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

 \*\***Describe your setting, players, activity and goals here.**\*\*

 Setting: For this lab, the setting is a bathroom.
 The idea for this device is a smart electric toothbrush that helps the player/user brush their teeth more effectively.
 My player, Anthony, has an 8 am class at Cornell Tech and he hates getting up early.
 Before going to class each morning, Anthony rushes to brush his teeth and almost always ends up rushing and not brushing for the recommended 2 minutes.